- Location

 More from Sawday's

 Glamping with hot tubs can be the secret pièce de résistance of travelling: you’ve ambled, hiked, ran, swam, played and very likely, drank – evening sets in, and you deserve a soak beneath the stars.
 When we first started, hot tub holidays were a rare treat, a difficult find, but now there are more treehouses and cabins with hot tubs than ever.
-If you’ve experienced this for yourself, you know the benefits are significant and innumerable, but for the rest of us still waiting to try a hot tub holiday – what are we missing?
+If you’ve experienced this for yourself, you know the benefits are significant and innumerable.
+But, for the rest of us still waiting to try a hot tub holiday – they’re the perfect opportunity to stay outside through the evening and into the night, stress floating away on the steam.

 Who are we, who are so wise in the ways of hot tubs?
 If there was a qualification for having experienced treehouses or cabins with hot tubs – we’d have it.
 We may be a small, independent travel company, but no one knows unique like us.
 We champion sustainability and strive to make a positive impact on the world with all our choices.
 We’ve travelled to and tried every option we have for hot tub holidays, and most importantly, said no to some.
 We only select properties from owners we love to work with, who’s heart and soul obviously in the space, even, perhaps especially, when going glamping with hot tubs.